openhwgroup/core-v-xif/docs/source/x_ext.rst

   CORE-V-XIF indicates whether offloaded instructions are allowed to be committed (or should be killed).

-CORE-V-XIF consists of seven interfaces:
+CORE-V-XIF consists of the following interfaces:

 * **Compressed interface**.
 Signaling of compressed instruction to be offloaded.
 * **Issue (request/response) interface**.
 Signaling of the uncompressed instruction to be offloaded.
 * **Register interface**.
 Signaling of General Purpose Registers (GPRs) and CSRs.
 * **Commit interface**.
 Signaling of control signals related to whether instructions can be committed or should be killed.
+* **Result interface**.
+Signaling of the instruction result(s).

+.. only:: MemoryIf

+  In addition, the following interfaces are added to CORE-V-XIF if the memory interface is used:

   * **Memory (request/response) interface**.
 Signaling of load/store related signals (i.e. its transaction request signals).
 This interface is optional.
   * **Memory result interface**.
 Signaling of load/store related signals (i.e. its transaction result signals).
 This interface is optional.
-* **Result interface**.
-Signaling of the instruction result(s).

 Operating principle
 -------------------